- Branded customer-facing support site

 Enabling Help Center in setup mode

-The Help Center is not deployed when you start a Zendesk Support account.
+The Help Center is not deployed by default.
 You must enable it in setup mode, prepare it for release, and then activate it.
-You must be a Zendesk Support administrator to enable Help Center.

 When Help Center is in setup mode, it is hidden from end-users and is visible to administrators and agents only.